urikalish/octane-anomaly-analysis/README.md

 * Clone the GitHub repository to a local directory (e.g. c:\octane-anomaly-analysis\)

-* Change directory to the newly directory created
+* Change directory to the newly created folder
 ```sh
 cd c:\octane-anomaly-analysis
 ```